jassi-lall/help/README.md

 # help
-Quick Start guides and cheat sheets
+Quick Start guides and cheat sheets for a variety of widely used tools such as jupyter lab, mySQL, and more.